NicolasFlandrois/My-Mini-Py-Scripts-Training/README.md

         + Gender (M/F depending on first name randomly assigned)
         + Birth date (Random)
         + Socialsecurity number (According to gender + Year of birth + Month of birth + Randomly assigned department number in range or within a list + 8 random numbers) cf: [wiki page](https://fr.wikipedia.org/wiki/Num%C3%A9ro_de_s%C3%A9curit%C3%A9_sociale_en_France#ancrage_C)

+    - This project has now an  [independant GitHub Repository](https://github.com/NicolasFlandrois/Populating-Database-Generator), and is no longer followed in this My-Mini-Python-Script Repo.

     *status*: **[Ice box - Waiting to work on it]**